SoranRaof/Cocktail-Generator-Flutter/README.md

 ## cocktail_generator:

 Fetches a random cocktail from an API and displays it.
 If the cocktail is not already in the list of previous cocktails, it is added.
-The user can generate a new cocktail, view details of the current cocktail, or view a list of previously generated cocktails.

 ## previous_cocktail:

 Displays a list of previously fetched cocktails.
-Each cocktail is displayed in a row with an image, name, category, and alcoholic content.
-There is also a button for each cocktail that navigates to a details page for that cocktail.